 Commonwealth electoral divisions (CEDs) have been classified according to the 2016 AEC demographic classification system.
-This is broadly comparable to the 2011 ASGS Remoteness Structure.

-Boundary changes to the 2016 AEC demographic classification system may affect data from previous yearbook publications.
+Boundary changes to the 2016 AEC demographic classification system may limit comparability of data from yearbook publications prior to 2017.

 Percentage point change may vary from annual figures due to rounding.

-&lt;sup>59 Adapted from ABS 2003, Measures of Australia's Progress, Canberra.
+59 Adapted from ABS 2003, Measures of Australia's Progress (cat. no. 1370.0).

-&lt;sup>60 Commonwealth electoral divisions (CEDs) have been classified according to the 2016 AEC demographic classification system.
+60 Commonwealth electoral divisions (CEDs) have been classified according to the 2016 AEC demographic classification system.
 This is broadly comparable to the ASGS Remoteness Structure.